astronomer/docs/astro/ci-cd-templates/gitlab.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Use the following CI/CD templates to automate deployment of your Astro project from a [GitLab](https://gitlab.com/) repository to Astro.
+Use the following CI/CD templates to automate deploys to Astro from a [GitLab](https://gitlab.com/) repository.

 Read the following sections to choose the right template for your project.
 The templates for GitLab include the image deploy templates and DAG deploy templates.

 If you have one Deployment and one environment on Astro, use the [single branch implementation](#single-branch-implementation).
 If you have multiple Deployments that support development and production environments, use the [multiple branch implementation](#multiple-branch-implementation).
-If you want your CI/CD process to automatically decide which deploy strategy to choose, see [DAG deploy templates](#smart-deploy-templates).
+If you want your CI/CD process to automatically decide which deploy strategy to choose, see [DAG deploy templates](#dag-deploy-templates).

-For more information on available generic templates or to configure your own, see [Template overview](template-overview.md).
 To learn more about CI/CD on Astro, see [Choose a CI/CD strategy](set-up-ci-cd.md).

 ## Prerequisites